domnantas/gilded-rose/README.md

 ### Refactoring

 With the unit tests complete, it is time to refactor the code.
 First, I have added comments on each state modification to understand what each code branch does.
 I have confirmed this by adding `console.log` next to each comment and seeing which tests have triggered it.

+The glaring issue with the code is that the logic is deeply nested and difficult to understand.
+Additionally, it relies on modifying the `quality` multiple times to reach the desired value.
+I have simplified the `if` conditions so it is easier follow the code.